-National Instruments is committed to designing and manufacturing products in an environmentally responsible manner.
+NI is committed to designing and manufacturing products in an environmentally responsible manner.
 NI recognizes that eliminating certain hazardous substances from our products is beneficial to the environment and to NI customers.

-For additional environmental information, refer to the NI and the Environment Web page at ni.com/environment.
+For additional environmental information, refer to the Minimize Our Environmental Impact web page at ni.com/environment.
 This page contains the environmental regulations and directives with which NI complies, as well as other environmental information not included in this document.